-For the purposes of the General Data Protection Regulation (“GDPR”) and UK data protection laws, the controller is Newbury News Limited.
+For the purposes of the General Data Protection Regulation (“GDPR”) and UK data protection laws, the controller is Newbury News and Media Limited.

-Newbury News Limited are committed to protecting your privacy and providing you with a positive experience on our website and in using our services.
+Newbury News and Media Limited are committed to protecting your privacy and providing you with a positive experience on our website and in using our services.

 Under the EU’s General Data Protection Regulation (GDPR) personal data is defined as: